seanblanchfield/tfi-gtfs/README.md

 ### Running and Debugging

-The following tips are written based on using *VSCode*, but you should be able to adapt them to other IDEs.
+The following tips are based on *VSCode*, but you should be able to adapt them to other IDEs.

 Make sure you have set up the virtual environment as follows: